fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 In order for FIAAS to function in a cluster, some basics needs to be in place

-* Autoscaling based on CPU metrics requires the metrics API (provided by Heapster or metrics-server), deployed in the kube-system namespace
+* Autoscaling based on CPU metrics requires the metrics API (provided by Heapster or metrics-server)
 * Applications expect DNS to work, so kube-dns, coredns or an equivalent substitute should be installed
 * Log aggregation, so that stdout and stderr from applications are collected and aggregated and collected somewhere it can be found.
 Typically Fluentd collecting and sending to a suitable storage.
 * An ingress controller capable of handling all the required features